 Irritable bowel syndrome is a gastrointestinal condition that, due to poor diet practices, has become considerably more common in the past few years.

-So, when people ignore their symptoms and don’t try to treat them, they can experience weight gain and continuously feel sick.
+So, when people ignore their symptoms and don’t try to treat them, they can experience weight gain and feel sick all the time.

-- Consult a doctor if you suspect you have any of these conditions
+- Consult with your doctor if you suspect you have any of these conditions.

-Do you identify with any of these disorders?
-If you have any symptoms of digestive problems, or suspect that you cannot lose weight because of this type of illness, follow the given recommendations and consult your doctor to get a more precise diagnosis.
+Do you identify with any of these digestive disorders that can cause weight gain?
+If you have any symptoms of digestive problems or suspect that you can’t lose weight because of them, follow the given recommendations and go see your doctor to get a more precise diagnosis.